Eddie Johnson (punter): Toronto Argonauts

-Saskatchewan Roughriders (2010-11)
+Saskatchewan Roughriders

 On July 22, 2010, Johnson was signed by the Saskatchewan Roughriders of the Canadian Football League to compete with incumbent punter, import Louie Sakoda for the kicking spot after Sakoda's poor performance in the previous week's game against the Edmonton Eskimos.
 Johnson was awarded the start against the Calgary Stampeders for the July 24, 2010 matchup.
 Late in the 2010 season, Johnson became a popular personality in rider nation owing to his sense of humour in interviews and the novelty he built up around his moustache; during Grey Cup week, fans were seen sporting fake moustaches and custom-made jerseys bearing Johnson's number 11 and the name "Slick Eddie", the punter's popular nickname, on the back.
 He played in six games in 2011 before being sidelined with a nagging injury.
 He was eventually placed on the nine-game injured list and sat out the rest of the season.
 Johnson was released on December 13, 2011.